Weight loss & Healthy eating

 - The calorie intake through food must be in balance with the energy used in physical activity.

-- Fruit and vegetable intake should be at least 5 portions in total on a daily basis.
+- Fruit and vegetable intake should be at least five portions in total daily.

 - Enjoy a variety of foods daily to ensure the intake of a variety of nutrients.